 - One individual questioned why the City of Madera was not one of the Fresno-Madera Area Agency on Aging's joint power authorities; staff informed them that when the Agency was established in 1980, the City of Madera deferred to the County of Madera, which encompasses the city. - One individual stated there needs to be more advertising and community presentations for older adults for the Health Insurance Counseling and Advocacy Program (HICAP), particularly for Adult Protective Services and Veterans.
-The HICAP Program Manager provided information on current publicity and community education activities. - The same individual stated they have found a lot of people don't know what the Older Americans Act is, and that they would like to see if there's anything that can be done to educate the public on laws as well as services. - The same individual provided the following additional written comments following the public hearing: - Public presentations at senior centers regarding FMAAA and OAA, goal to reach more seniors and get more volunteers to participate in FMAAA. - More public presentations in the larger senior centers from the Legal Aid staff.

-o It is important to explain to the community the role of the OAA law that was passed for improvement in the senior population.
+The HICAP Program Manager provided information on current publicity and community education activities. - The same individual stated they have found a lot of people don't know what the Older Americans Act is, and that they would like to see if there's anything that can be done to educate the public on laws as well as services. - The same individual provided the following additional written comments following the public hearing: - Public presentations at senior centers regarding FMAAA and OAA, goal to reach more seniors and get more volunteers to participate in FMAAA. - More public presentations in the larger senior centers from the Legal Aid staff. - o It is important to explain to the community the role of the OAA law that was passed for improvement in the senior population.
 This will not only educate the public, but will encourage voting and participation.
-I am concerned because it appears that congress does not approve OAA as rapidly as they should.
+I am concerned because it appears that congress does not approve OAA as rapidly as they should. - 7.
+Note any changes to the Area Plan which were a result of input by attendees.